 But Caitlin and Ryan had compassion on Corby.
-Their scolding was not condemnation but letting him know how worried they would have been if Jazzy hadn’t found him.
-Then Caitlin made hot chocolate for all while Ava napped.
-Ryan retrieved a book from the book shelve, a book of children’s bible stories, and while they sipped their hot chocolate, he read to Corby about David and Goliath.
+Their scolding was not condemnation, but letting him know how worried they would have been if Jazzy hadn’t found him.
+Then Caitlin made hot chocolate for all while baby sister napped.
+Ryan brought a book of children’s bible stories to the table and while they sipped their hot chocolate he read to Corby about David and Goliath.

 Corby wiped the chocolate off the corners of his mouth with the back of his hand.
 “Wow!
 Is that real?”

 Ryan chuckled.
 “This is a true story from the Bible.”
-He took a sip of his hot chocolate made with coffee.
+He sipped his hot chocolate made with coffee.
 “So Corb, why do you think David was a hero?
 Was he bigger than the giant?”

-“Was David’s weapon bigger, better than the giant’s?
+“Was David’s weapon bigger or better than the giant’s?

 Corby wide-eyed said, “A little sling shot compared to a sword…no way…I don’t think so.”